Carmy Berzatto: Character development

-Behaviors exhibited throughout the series and personal characteristics he mentions in a seven-minute monologue at an Al-Anon meeting in season one (including difficulties paying attention, difficulties in school, and difficulties making friends) suggest to some viewers that Carmy should be categorized as a neurodivergent person.
+Behaviors exhibited throughout the series and personal characteristics he mentions in a monologue at an Al-Anon meeting in season one (including difficulties paying attention, difficulties in school, and difficulties making friends) suggest to some viewers that Carmy should be categorized as a neurodivergent person.
+In season 5, Richie describes him as "differently abled."
+Some observers have asserted that Carmy exhibits symptoms of complex post-traumatic stress disorder (CPTSD).
+Plagued with perfectionism and unresolved grief over Mikey's suicide, Carmy compartmentalizes his feelings in favor of the grinding labor of the kitchen and periodically sabotages his own happiness in order to minimize his potential exposure to any emotion.

+He had a pronounced stutter in childhood; verbal disfluency re-emerges in the adult Carmy when he is exposed to people or situations that remind him of the neglect and abuse of his youth.
+Naming and articulating his feelings, and speaking up for himself in the face of emotional manipulation, remain enduring challenges for Carmy; he "stutters and staggers" through interpersonal relationships, falling back on "I'm trying" when he fails to reveal himself or connect with his nearest and dearest.
+As a rule, Carmy cannot or will not talk much, preferring to show rather than tell.
+As White put it in 2023, he is "not a vocal person, not a great communicator."
 He has exacerbated his existing social struggles with a habit of viewing professional colleagues as competitors and threats to be defeated.
-Plagued with perfectionism, and unresolved grief over the suicide of his idolized, charismatic, tormented, mentally ill, drug-addicted older brother, Carmy compartmentalizes his feelings in favor of the grinding labor of the kitchen and periodically sabotages his own happiness in order to minimize his potential exposure to any emotion.